-Although many today claim to have seen visons of heaven, of the thousands of people listed in the Old and New Testaments, only a handful are recorded to have received them.
-Besides the three prophets just mentioned, and Jesus Christ Himself who came from residency there, only a few more people are listed, including the Apostle Paul, who had an indescribable vision of the “third heaven”, the Apostle John, who had multiple visions which he recorded in the book of Revelation, the Old Testament prophet Zechariah, whose visions included one of God’s court held in heaven, and the Old Testament prophet Micaiah, who shared a heavenly vision of God on the throne in an unsuccessful effort to save wayward king Ahab from destruction.
+Although many today claim to have seen visons of heaven, of the thousands of people listed in the Old and New Testaments, only a handful are recorded to have actually received them.
+Besides the three prophets just mentioned, and Jesus Christ Himself, who came from there, only a few more people are listed in that group.
+These include the Apostle Paul, who had an indescribable vision of the “third heaven”, the Apostle John, who had multiple visions he recorded in the book of Revelation, the Old Testament prophet Zechariah, whose visions included one of God’s court held in heaven, and the Old Testament prophet Micaiah, who shared a heavenly vision of God on the throne in an unsuccessful effort to save wayward king Ahab from destruction.

-We also know that Moses spoke face to face with God in a cloud on Mount Sinai, so it would not be unreasonable to think that perhaps he, too, was given a heavenly vision to help pattern the tabernacle and its articles.
+We also know that Moses spoke face to face with God in a cloud on Mount Sinai, so it would not be unreasonable to think that perhaps he, too, was given a heavenly vision, to help him pattern the tabernacle and its articles after God’s instructions.

-The prophet Ezekiel tells us of his remarkable vision of God on the throne in the first chapter of his book.
+In our current book, the prophet Ezekiel begins by telling us of his remarkable vision of God on the throne, found in the first chapter.

 26 Above this surface was something that looked like a throne made of blue lapis lazuli.
 And on this throne high above was a figure whose appearance resembled a man.
 27 From what appeared to be his waist up, he looked like gleaming amber, flickering like a fire.
 And from his waist down, he looked like a burning flame, shining with splendor.
 28 All around him was a glowing halo, like a rainbow shining in the clouds on a rainy day.
 This is what the glory of the Lord looked like to me.
 When I saw it, I fell face down on the ground, and I heard someone’s voice speaking to me.
 Ezekiel 1:26-28 (NLT)

 The impact of this vision was enough to bring Ezekiel to a prostrate position.
 The vision was dreamlike and wonderful, yet the glory of it and God’s presence overwhelmed his senses.
-We can likely expect the same when we, too, become witnesses to God’s throne room.
+We can likely expect the same when we, too, become witnesses to God.

 1 It was in the year King Uzziah died that I saw the Lord.
 He was sitting on a lofty throne, and the train of his robe filled the Temple.
 Isaiah 6:1 (NLT)